The Sweetest Apple Around

 Experience: Crisp and very juicy with a sugary-sweet flavor that resembles that of freshly pressed apple juice

-When Can I Find Fuji Apples
+When can I find Fuji ?

+Fuji apple harvest in Washington State is in September and October.
 You can find Fuji apples from Stemilt all year long.

 - Popular opinion says this apple got its name from Mount Fuji, but it is actually named for Fujisaki town (the location of Tohoku Research Station), not for Mount Fuji.

 - One of Fuji’s parents, Virginia Ralls Janet, was cultivated after Thomas Jefferson gifted a Virginia nursery apple cuttings.